Climate change and the environment

 , corals, and plankton, on which larger marine life depend.

-We are working with other agencies to better understand the negative impacts climate change will have on marine life, and how these changes will affect Washington's economy.
+We are working with other agencies to better understand climate change impacts on marine life and the economy.

 Sea level rise